Roasted Garlic Butter Mashed Sweet Potatoes take a simple side dish and kick it up a notch. This recipe is paleo, Whole30, and nut free!

 Oh.
 My.
 Sweet potatoes.
-In all the archives of the internet, a recipe doesn't get much better than these roasted garlic butter mashed sweet potatoes.
+In all the archives of the internet, a recipe doesn't get much better than these roasted garlic mashed sweet potatoes.
 A creamy, simple blend of ghee, roasted garlic, sweet potatoes, and parsley just so happens to be a favorite recipe to ever come out of my kitchen.

 Good news, too—this is a gluten free, paleo, and Whole30 recipe.
 No extra junk.
 Just real good food...
 And seriously, only 5 ingredients!